brendonosorio/Osorio_et_al_2023_parasite/README.md

-# Parasitic copepods as biochemical tracers of foraging patterns and dietary shifts in whale sharks
+# Parasitic copepods as biochemical tracers of foraging patterns and dietary shifts in whale sharks (*Rhincodon typus* Smith, 1828)

 This repository contains the R scripts which were used for stable isotope analysis for the paper **"Parasitic copepods as biochemical tracers of foraging patterns and dietary shifts in whale sharks"**.
 DOI - TBD.